-Two policemen drive, under your command, a modified Nissan 300ZX Z32, a special high-powered car enforcing the law.
-After they get a call from Nancy, at the Police HQ voice) telling them that a criminal is on the loose, it's time to hit the gas on the floor.
-With (limited) turbos on full, they're off in hot pursuit.
-The chase splits into two section at each stage.
-First comes the find the criminal, who has a substantial lead, and then when in sight the second part comes in which your siren goes on, a big red arrow indicating the position of the criminal (car) comes in and you've got 60 seconds to ram them off the road.
-Fortunately this time the boys hold guns (in contrast to the original Chase HQ), and the passenger can rise out of the T-top and shoot at the main criminal until his car blows up.
-Note that enemy vehicles (bikes, cars etc) are placed throughout the level and will attempt to shoot at or ram your car as you attempt to pursue the main criminal.
-As you race against the clock, traffic is a major problem too, and incoming vehicles hit you easily resulting decreasing your speed and losing the precious pursuit time.
-There are power-ups in the form of a helicopter that drops weaponry (i.e. rocket launcher) to help you in your task.
+STORY / GAMEPLAY Two police drivers patrol the highways with a modified Nissan 300ZX Z32, a specially modified, high-powered car for the law forces.
+After they get a call from Nancy (the Police HQ voice) telling them that a criminal is on the loose, it's time to hit the gas on the floor.
+With (limited) turbos at their disposal, they're off in a hot pursuit.
+The chase splits into two sections at each stage.
+In the first part you must find the criminal, who has a substantial lead and when in your sights your siren automatically starts and you see a big red arrow indicating the position of the pursued car!
+You then have 60 seconds to ram the criminal off the road.
+Fortunately this time the two policemen carry guns (in contrast to the original Chase HQ) and the co-driver can shoot at the criminal until his car blows up.
+Note that the enemy vehicles (bikes, cars etc) are everywhere throughout the level and will attempt to shoot at or ram your car as you attempt to pursue the main bad guy.
+As you race against the clock traffic is a major problem and the incoming vehicles can hit you easily, resulting in decreasing your speed and losing precious pursuit time.
+There are power-ups dropped by a helicopter like weaponry (i.e. a rocket launcher) to help you in your task.
 OK Chase H.Q.
 II is fun, but it gets repetitive.
 The main improvement to the Chase HQ formula is the weapon, but an added firepower doesn't significantly increase the gameplay quotient.